arya-advaith/tccm-homeworks_trinity-Jia_Sheng-Dimitra_Fylaktopoulou-Arya_Advaith-/README.md

 ### 'README.md'
 A description of the project and its structure.

-### 'test.txt', 'test2.txt'
-Test files.

-The Molecular dynamics for the 3 Argon atoms viewed in Jmol after 1000 steps are as follow:
+The Molecular dynamics for the 3 Argon atoms viewed in Jmol after 1000 steps are as follow diagram:

 Initial Coordinates